Bahrain Bay: Description

-Completed in 2012 and sporting several flyovers, Bahrain Bay is linked to the main multi-lane carriageways of the city by the purpose-built ‘North Manama Causeway’.
-Taking the name and characteristic of a thoroughly modern metropolis, this is a raised 6 lane highway some 4 km in length which loops around the bay.
+Completed in 2012 and sporting several flyovers, Bahrain Bay is linked to the main multi-lane carriageways of the city by the purpose-built North Manama Causeway.
+This is a raised 6 lane highway some 4 km in length which loops around the bay.
 This carriageway has wide exits and entrance ramps along its route which connect to the various areas of Bahrain Bay.
 The main road leads to the North and West highways at one end (Al Fateh Highway) and the nearby Bahrain Financial Harbor at the other.
 This junction also leads to the east and southbound routes (King Faisal Highway) and the old central Manama ‘souk’.

-Although linked by roads and walkways, water taxis are also planned for shoppers wishing to visit other parts of Bahrain Bay or The Avenues mall, which is close by cross the bay.

 Infrastructure

-October 2011 saw Bahrain bay taking shape and becoming a noticeable reality.
-All reclamation had been completed with all infrastructure foundation, and 3.3 km of key walls in place.
+Reclamation was completed in 2011 with infrastructure foundation and 3.3 km of key walls in place.
 A district cooling facility with chilled water connects to all land parcels.

-Telecommunications facilities were channelled early in the project with fiber dominating the carrier.
-Any future requirements are well catered for with all current and future developments instantly connected with redundancy built in.

 A 66 kV primary substation with five small 11 kV substations have been designed and constructed to power the entire project with redundancy built in.
 This and two sewerage pumping stations complete the utilities infrastructure.